marlecce/estimator/README.md

 - Node.js 23+

-- Docker and Docker Compose
+- Docker and Docker Compose or Make

 ## Setup